jondentonschneider/jondentonschneider.github.io/_pages/research.md

 Neglected Tropical Diseases Can Worsen HIV Epidemics: Evidence from Schistosomiasis Control in Southern Africa

-Blood Taxes: The Effects of Colonial Conscription in French West Africa [*with [James Allen IV](https://sites.google.com/view/jamesalleniv/home)*]

 Pre-Colonial Medical Practices and the Success of Vaccination Campaigns: Evidence from the Eradication of Smallpox [*with [Eduardo Montero](https://www.eduardo-montero.com/)*]

+Blood Taxes: The Development Effects of Colonial Conscription in French West Africa [*with [James Allen IV](https://sites.google.com/view/jamesalleniv/home)*]